emilio2601/emilio2601.dev/_texts/deploying-a-web-app-ipv6-only-server.md

 I was so confused.
 I wondered if my network didn't support IPv6.
 I tried to ping a few other addresses in the block, but they all failed.

-A check on [test-ipv6.com](https://test-ipv6.com/) showed that my home network lacked IPv6 support, which was surprising given my ISP (Spectrum in NYC) is supposedly IPv6-capable.
+A check on [test-ipv6.com](https://test-ipv6.com/) showed that my home network lacked IPv6 support, which was surprising given my ISP (Spectrum in New York City) is supposedly IPv6-capable.

 The culprit, it turned out, was an embarrassingly simple toggle buried in my Nest Wifi Pro's settings.
 I'm not sure if it was the default or a past misconfiguration, but flipping it on, restarting the router and re-running the test granted me a perfect 10/10.
 With the local issue resolved, I moved on.

 Even with local IPv6 connectivity confirmed, `ping` still failed to reach the server.
-The problem wasn't the network, but the tool.
+It turned out the problem wasn't the network, but the tool.
 On many systems, `ping` and `ping6` are separate commands.
 The former defaults to or is exclusively for IPv4, while `ping6` must be used to send ICMPv6 echo requests.
 This separation is a historical artifact from the internet's gradual transition, ensuring that older, IPv4-centric tools and scripts remained compatible.

 ```bash
 $ ping6 2001:db8:1234:5678::1